jerryrogersjr/BlackjackProject/README.md

 This is my fourth end of week project with Skill Distillery.
 The program will welcome you and ask what you'd like to bet with a starting amount of $100.
-NOTE: At this moment, I have not implemented the money calculations just yet.
+NOTE: At this moment, I have not implemented the money calculations.
-      this will be updated in the near future.
+      This will be updated in the near future.
 Also, the Ace is fixed at '11' for the moment.
 This will also be given the chance to be 'soft' or 'hard' ace in the near future.